-The correct name for sake is nihonshu, which translates to ‘Japanese alcohol’.
+The correct name is nihonshu, which translates to ‘Japanese alcohol’.
 So, as a general rule, when outside of Japan call it sake but when inside of Japan call it nihonshu.

 Keep exploring by using the table of contents below as a quick navigation guide.